BjoB/beast/README.md

 ## **Usage example**

-``beast`` will search for executables with a predefined Unix shell style glob pattern in your current working directory as a default.
+``beast`` will search for executables with a predefined regular expression pattern in your current working directory as a default.
 Check ``beast --help`` for an overview about possible options.
 We will use the C++ example from the repo directory to show the basic functionality (of course you will need to clone the repo for that):

 ``cd`` to the ``example_benchmark`` directory and call: